xybor-x/gojm/README.md

 // 0
 ```

-# Hook
+## Hook

-Instead of waiting for the result of each job, you can put a hook function to
+Instead of waiting for the result of each job, you can set a hook function to
 handle the result of all completed jobs.

 ```golang